 For example, if you decide to buy two products and take them to the checkout counter, the staff there would scan the products and create a receipt.

-The moment when you pay for these items, either by cash, card or a digital wallet, is considered to be a POS purchase.
+The moment when you pay for these items either by cash, card or a digital wallet, a POS purchase happens.

 Usually, a transaction fee is applicable to those customers who pay in other countries using their card at stores.
-These charges show up as ‘POS’ on the card statement and mean that you have incurred that charge for using your card at a location other than those supported by your bank.
+These charges show up as ‘POS’ on the card statement.
+It means that you have incurred that charge for using your card at a location other than those supported by your bank.

-Setting up a POS system involves setting up the hardware, software and the terminal.
+Setting up a Point of Sale (POS system) involves setting up the hardware, software and the terminal.
 Let us go through each step in the same order.

-POS hardware has two components that cannot be gotten rid of, and they are the barcode scanner and the display unit.
+POS hardware has two components that you cannot get rid of.
+They are the barcode scanner and the display unit.
 Both these devices are needed to scan a product and view the transaction, respectively.

 - Power Backup: If you choose to install the full setup, including desktop devices, consider investing in a UPS to prevent data losses during a power cut.

 - Connecting the components: Connect your hardware components to each other, and to the internet.
-If you will be using a cloud-based POS, this is a mandatory step.
+If you will use a cloud-based POS, this is a mandatory step.

 - Using an iPad POS: Primaseller works on a browser, or through the application.
 If you use an iPad in your store as the POS hardware, Primaseller helps you use the camera for product scanning and Square for payments.

-- Printing receipts: If you need to print the receipt, you can connect the iPad to a printer of choice, choose a receipt template and get started.
+- Printing receipts: You can connect the iPad to a printer of choice, choose a receipt template and start printing.
 Also, why not go green and just email the template instead?
 This way, you also get a hold of the customers’ email addresses to send promotions to.

 Depending on whether you choose a native POS or a cloud-based software product, these next steps will vary slightly.

-- Native POS: If you are installing a native POS software, personnel from the service-provider’s company usually come in to install it on your systems and give you a demonstration.
+- Native POS: Personnel from the service provider’s company usually come in to install it on your systems and give you a demonstration.